 What is Reduce TN Crashes?

-ReduceTNCrashes.org is designed as a portal to connect schools with teen traffic safety activities available in United States.
-Activities range from basic saturation, such as posting “Buckle Up” signs in school parking lots, to outreach through community events, and safety awareness days
+ReduceTNCrashes.org is design as a portal to connect schools with teen traffic safety activities available in United States.
+Activities range from basic saturation, such as posting “Buckle Up” signs in school parking lots, to outreach through community events, and safety awareness days.

-Schools reach Silver level by achieving 1300 points or more.
+Schools earn silver by achieving 1300 points or more.
 By engaging partners in traffic safety awareness activities by enlisting the help of parents, teachers, media, and local law enforcement in interactive safe driving activities.
 Schools will be recognized by virtual leaderboard.

-Schools reach Gold level by achieving 3000 points or more.
+Schools earn Gold by achieving 3000 points or more.
 The Gold level activities allow students to engage their community and neighboring schools by hosting a regional event.
 Schools will be recognized through the virtual leaderboard and awards given by Tennessee Highway Safety office at the end of each year.

 All schools will start the fall semester with a score of zero and spend the year working their way back up the leaderboard by completing activities and submitting them for points.
-Participating schools will receive a plaque at the end of the year indicating their placement: Bronze, Silver, or Gold.
-At the end of each school year, the points will be reset back for the next year.
-Total points will be kept on the global leaderboard so schools can see historically where they stand.
+Participating schools will receive an award at the end of the school year indicating their placement: Bronze, Silver, or Gold.
+At the end of the school year, the points will reset back for the next year.

 Join us again and start off the new school year with crash reduction activities.